Top 7 Traditional Rwandan Foods

 7. Umutsima (Sorghum/Cassava Root Dough)

-In the past, sorghum was the most cultivated cereal plant and the term ‘umutsima’ referred solely to the sorghum dough.
+In the past, sorghum was the most cultivated cereal plant, and the term ‘Umutsima’ referred solely to sorghum dough.
 Sorghum was harvested, dried, and then ground to make sorghum flour.

 The grinding took a while because it was done by hand on a well-polished grinding stone.
-Once grinded, it is time for cooking!
-Water is boiled and the floor is added.
+After grinding, it’s time to start cooking!
+Boil water and then add the flour.
 It cooks, stirring with a wooden spatula, until the flour is evenly cooked (no salt is added).

 The unique, balanced flavor of the sorghum dough makes it a great accompaniment for a variety of stews, meat and red bean, and soups.

-When cassava was introduced in Rwanda, cassava root flour became more and more popular as an alternative to sorghum for preparing umutsima.
+When cassava was introduced in Rwanda, cassava root flour became more and more popular as an alternative to sorghum for preparing Umutsima.
 In fact, some people prefer cassava root flour as it gives the dough a softer texture.
-The popularity of this alternative was further propelled by the influence from Congo, where it is known as ‘ugali’ (Swahili), thus many Rwandans call it ubugali.
+The popularity of this alternative was further propelled by the influence of Congo, where it is known as ‘ugali’ (Swahili), thus many Rwandans call it Ubugali.

 Preparing the cassava roots is quite tedious.
 It is a process that last weeks from harvesting the cassava roots to drying and then grinding.
 So tedious in fact that these days people prefer to buy commercial cassava root flour rather than prepare it at home.

 Either way, both sorghum and cassava roots produce a unique dough of balanced flavor that makes it perfect for serving with stews and soups.

 Squash grows in the yard of most Rwandan homes.
 This natural wonder is appreciated for its nutritional value and unique taste.